-Complaints that involve or are about the Principal should be addressed to Marjorie Bannister, the Chair of Governors, via the school office.
+Complaints that involve or are about the Principal should be addressed to the Chair of the local governing board, via the school office.
 Please mark them as Private and Confidential.

-Complaints about the Chair of Governors, any individual governor or the whole governing body should be addressed to Samantha Dossetter the Clerk to the Governing Body via the school office.
+Complaints about the Chair of the local governing board, any individual governor or the whole local governing board should be addressed to Samantha Dossetter the Clerk to the the local governing board via the school office who will pass them on to the Chair of Trustees of the St Benedict Catholic Academy Trust.
 Please mark them as Private and Confidential.